Mountain Review: Big Sky (With Tram Add-on)

 For 2019-20, Big Sky introduced the triple-black diamond rating for its most formidable runs.
 This terrain is extremely dangerous or prone to avalanches and can seriously injure you—or worse—with one wrong move.
 As a result, Big Sky highly recommends bringing an avalanche beacon and shovel on all of these runs and requires doing so on the Big Couloir, North Summit Snowfields, and Upper A-Z Chutes.
 The three aforementioned areas are limited access and require signing in and out with a patroller to ski—if you’re caught breaking the rules on either of these, you’ll be banned from the resort for life.
 Be sure to invest in some avalanche gear if you plan on doing these runs.
 The resort conveniently offers a beacon training area for those wishing to learn how to properly use this equipment.

 Don’t expect easy access to any of Big Sky’s triple-black runs.
-The only direct triple-black lift service comes from the Lone Peak Tram, which only carries 15 people per tram car and has historically generated lines of up to a few hours long.
-For 2021-22, Big Sky has removed Lone Peak Tram access from base ticket and pass products, including partner passes such as Ikon and Mountain Collective, and is requiring an extra-purchase add-on sold in daily increments.
+The only direct triple-black lift service comes from the Lone Peak Tram.
+For 2021-22, Big Sky removed Lone Peak Tram access from some pass products, including partner passes such as Ikon and Mountain Collective, and now requires an extra-purchase add-on sold in daily increments.
 Those who opt to get the Lone Peak Tram add-on will enjoy the resort’s toughest lift-serviced lines, highest skiable elevation, and most astounding views.
 Lone Peak Tram access must be purchased at a day-of variable rate, typically between $30-$100.

-Due to its intense terrain and exposure, the Lone Peak Tram is subject to somewhat variable openings.
-But for the 2022-23 season, the add-on will only be triggered by walking through the Tram gate, meaning that those who plan to ride the Tram but are unable to for whatever reason will not be charged.
+Due to its intense terrain and exposure, the Lone Peak Tram is subject to somewhat variable openings, though this problem has somewhat diminished in recent seasons.
+Big Sky’s all-new, 75-passenger Lone Peak Tram sits in a completely different alignment than the old 15-passenger “can”.
+The lift is now directly accessible from out-of-base lifts and a lot easier to lap from Lone Peak’s south and east-facing bowl terrain.
+Importantly, the new design and alignment have made the tram able to operate more reliably than in seasons’ past.
+Still, the add-on will only be triggered by walking through the Tram gate, meaning that those who plan to ride the Tram but are unable to for whatever reason will not be charged.

 The resort’s other triple-blacks are located at the uppermost Headwaters area, and they are perilously difficult to reach.
 Getting to these lines requires a technically exasperating, wind-exposed hike across a narrow path with a rock wall to the left and a steep drop to the right.